1995parham-teaching/interviews/questions/README.md

 ## Networking

-- When I type a URL in my laptop can you tell me what my computer does?
+- When I type a URL on my laptop, can you tell me what my computer does?
-  - Browser looks up IP address of the server hosting the website: Your browser checks its own cache, the operating system cache, a local network cache at your router, and a DNS server cache on your corporate network or at your internet service provider (ISP).
+  - The browser looks up the IP address of the server hosting the website.
+Your browser checks its own cache, the operating system cache, a local network cache at your router, and a DNS server cache on your corporate network or at your internet service provider (ISP).
-    If the browser cannot find the IP address at any of those cache layers, the DNS server on your corporate network or at your ISP does a recursive DNS lookup.
+    If the browser cannot find the IP address in any of those cache layers, the DNS server on your corporate network or at your ISP does a recursive DNS lookup.
     A recursive DNS lookup asks multiple DNS servers around the Internet, which in turn ask more DNS servers for the DNS record until it is found.